-This document defines the initial requirements and overall architecture for the PALANTIR platform; all partners contributed to this work and the content of this document drives the first iteration of the implementation of the different components.
-A second iteration of WP2, particularly T2.1, produces an updated version of this document, which is "D2.3.
-Requirements & high-level design - Final".
-D2.3 takes into account the feedback from the initial implementation work of the different components to address any gap that the partners find during the first half of the project.
+This document defines the requirements and overall architecture for the PALANTIR platform; all partners contributed to this work and the content of this document drives the implementation of the different components.
+Since the earlier version of this document, "D2.1.
+Requirements & High-Level Design - Interim", D2.3 takes into account the feedback from the Advisory Board and from the initial implementation work of the different components, to address any gaps that were found during the first half of the project.

 The requirements are derived from two online questionnaires and their analysis performed by the consortium.
-One questionnaire targets the potential end users of PALANTIR to gather both their technology and business expectations; the other questionnaire focused on technical subject matter experts to advise the project on technology choices.
+One questionnaire targeted the potential end users of PALANTIR to gather both their technology and business expectations; the other questionnaire focused on technical subject matter experts to advise the project on technology choices.
 Partners from the consortium analysed the use cases presented in the Description of Action and the law and regulations that apply to PALANTIR to define additional requirements for the technical solution.
-This document specifies around 90 requirements for PALANTIR.
+This document specifies 91 requirements for the overall PALANTIR framework.

-Then, this document refines the conceptual architecture from PALANTIR's Description of Action to create a block diagram architecture that drives the implementation WPs.
+Furthermore, this deliverable refines the conceptual architecture from PALANTIR's Description of Action to create a block diagram architecture that drives the implementation WPs.
 Each component's role in the overall architecture is described and the interactions between components are detailed.
 The specific requirements that apply to a given component are also listed.